anon-blue/anon.blue/README.txt

 This is the empty feeling that night brinhgs aaasdk1423  The night that brings o n the dark dream of whispering woods and broken ambitions
-                                              This moonhe full feeling that morn ing brings                                                               But as everybody's knows, full moon' can't pay the heating bill           hhhhhh
+                                              This moonhe full feeling that morn ing brings                                                               But ash jetyhetyetyetyets, full moon' can't pay the heating bill           hhhhhh

                                 This is the night that brings the dark drea